jagan-hazard/BASICS-IN-PYTHON-PROGRAMMING/README.md

 	  	-----------------------------------
 	  		- This function will return a list containing charecter till each new line charecter as one element, if byte size is not given.
 	  		- If byte size(i.e. number of charecter in some sense) is given then this function will return list containing the specified bytes data from the given line.
+	  		- It will append new line charecter "\n" at the end of each element in a list.
 	  		- syntax : <file>.readlines(<byte_size>)

 	  		e.g: